-October 26 marks the first annual PSEAH Day of Action.
+October 26 marks the PSEAH Day of Action.
 This year’s theme is Everyone, Everywhere, Every Day, and is reflective of the centrality of PSEAH to our work as humanitarians and development workers.

 Everyone at all levels of an organization is responsible for preventing and responding to SEAH.
 All staff can ensure that you know your organization’s reporting procedures, and report anything you feel may violate your organization’s PSEAH Code of Conduct.
 If you interact with program participants, ensure that they know their rights and how to report SEAH violations.
 Senior leaders can set PSEAH as an organizational priority by making training mandatory, making PSEAH a standing topic at staff meetings, and ensuring that PSEAH is given proper resourcing and staff within your organization.

 InterAction developed several resources for your organizations to use on the PSEAH day of action.
 Follow the links below to access the resources!